A look at the seven candidates leading the race to be Toronto's next mayor

-TORONTO - Four months after former mayor John Tory resigned following the revelation of his affair with a staffer, Toronto is on the cusp of bringing in a new leader.
+Toronto residents will elect a new mayor today, four months after former leader John Tory admitted to having an affair with a staffer and stepped down from the city's top job.

-Voters head to the polls on Monday and will face a crowded ballot with a record 102 candidates to pick from.
+Voters heading to the polls will face a crowded ballot with a record 102 candidates to pick from.
 Here is a look at seven candidates who have emerged as the top contenders ahead of byelection day:

 Olivia Chow